RRemelgado/iDiv/README.md

 ### Potential improvements
 <p align="justify">
 I would improve my codes by generalizing the use of c++ for data processing.
 This would particularly useful when a High Performance Computer (HPC) is available allowing the data processing to be R independent (Fig. 5).
-Tasks such as gap filling (see c++ code <a href="">here</a>) can be done in such a way by first stacking the time-series of LST (as already done), exporting the values as a csv and transfering them to the HPC (Fig. 4).
+Tasks such as gap filling (see c++ code <a href="">here</a>) can be done in such a way by first stacking the time-series of LST (as already done), exporting the values as a csv and transfering them to the HPC (Fig.6).
 When dealing with high resolution data (e.g. Landsat, Sentinel) this process can be preceeded by the splitting of the data into small, equal sized parts that can be processed in parallel in the HPC and them recombined into a single Raster object once the processing is completed.
 <p>

 <figure>
   <p align="center"><img src="https://github.com/RRemelgado/iDivR/blob/master/inst/extdata/diagram_2.jpg" width="600"></p>
-  <p align="center"><small>Figure 5 - HPC compatible image processing</small></p>
+  <p align="center"><small>Figure 6 - HPC compatible image processing</small></p>
 </figure>

 </br>